machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 ~~~~~~~~~~~~

 The product file that has been used can be copied from the snapshot mentioned above.
-Download the snapshot, upload it to your Pick-it system, open the snapshot on your Pick-it system and press Save these settings.
+Download the snapshot, upload it to your Pickit system, open the snapshot on your Pickit system and press Save these settings.

 The model that is being used is the shape from the top, which is a circle.
 The **pick frame** of this model is put in the center of the circle.